SupremeGit/Ansible/README.md

    * vm-template folder: contains a master-template.xml file, which is a libvirt xml file for creating VMs.
 To create a new VM, copy the template, and in the copy, edit the VM name, description, and path to the disk image.
    * vm-soe.vorpal: contains a set of 9 libvirt VM xml files (created from the master template), describing 9 VMs I've setup with base OS installs (Fedora, CentOS, Ubuntu Desktop/Server)
    * soe-vm-control.sh - interface to simplify virsh (libvirt) commands to control VMs.
 This script takes care of defining, undefining, starting, shutting down, & destroying VMs, and with manipulating VM image files so the playbooks can be tested on fresh images.
    * soe-build.sh - uses the soe-vm-control script to manage multiple VMs, in this case, the 9 VMs defined in the vm-soe.vorpal folder.
-Testing the SOE build involves re-imaging the VMs, starting them, wait for them to fully boot, and then running the ansible soe build playbooks on all images in parallel.
+Testing the SOE build involves re-imaging the VMs, starting them, using the qemu guest agent to test VMs have fully booted, and then running the ansible SOE build playbooks on all VMs in parallel.

  * soe-docker:
    * Uses a similar scheme to soe-libvirt:
-     * vm-docker.vorpal folder with configuration (Dockerfile, docker-compose.yml, monit config, scripts) to build Docker images of the different targeted distributions.
+     * vm-docker.vorpal folder with configuration (Dockerfile, docker-compose.yml, monit config, scripts) to build Docker images of targeted distributions.
      * soe-docker-control.sh and soe-docker-build.sh, use Docker CLI to to manage building the Docker images and sequencing operations on images & containers.
    * Currently only creates an image to test fedora.
    * Other distros will be added shortly, once things are working nicely for Fedora.